u3556490/CCHU9060-In-Time/README.md

   The installation files are located in the source folder at _/test_build_.
 For the Android version, the APK is located at _/test_build/armv7-android/In Time_.
 For the Windows version, which is guaranteed to be able to work, is at _/test_build/x86_64-win32/In Time._

 ### Android
-  > Note that it is **a must** to uninstall the old version of the app, if any, before installing/updating the app.
+  > Note that it is recommended to uninstall the old version of the app, if any, before installing/updating the app.

   The app is installed via the APK directly.
 The log files of the game are saved at _/storage/emulated/0/Android/data/com.sodgroup11.debug/files/log.txt_ in the Android file system.
 To start the game, tap the icon of it in your apps list.
 ### Windows (64 bit, x86-64)